tc39/proposal-smart-pipelines/readme.md

 [Additional Feature PF][] would all subsume.
 Additional Feature PF can compose not only unary functions but [expressions of any type][expressive versatility], including object methods, async functions, and `if` `else` statements.
-And with [Additional Feature NP][], even n-ary functional composition would be supported, which no current proposal yet addresses.
+And with [Additional Feature NP][], even functional composition into n-ary functions would be supported, which no current proposal yet addresses.

 <table>
 <thead>